kubernetes/enhancements/keps/sig-scheduling/6012-composite-podgroup-api/README.md

 enablement/disablement tests - the logic will be covered by regular feature tests.

-For the newly introduced API fields, dedicated enablement/disablement tests at the kube-apiserver registry layer will be added in Alpha.
+For the newly introduced API fields, dedicated enablement/disablement tests at the kube-apiserver registry layer will be added in Beta.

 ### Rollout, Upgrade and Rollback Planning